Programs

 Helping Indigenous single mothers, 18-30 years of age, build skills for employment.
 Women in this program become connected to their history, themselves, and their community while gaining essential skills and knowledge for entering the workforce or pursuing continued education.

-The Mushkowzee Ikew Empowerment Project
+The Mushkowzee Ikwe Empowerment Project

 The strong woman’s project is a community-based project geared to 14-29-year-old Indigenous female and non-binary people at- risk of sexual exploitation, being sex-trafficked, becoming involved in the justice system, and/or living in poverty.